 There are different options for insurance depending on your needs.

 Home insurance covers costs associated with repairing damage to your dwelling caused by an insured event, as well as damage to other buildings or structures, such as garages or sheds.
-It also covers the cost of temporary accommodation - this can be up to 10% of your sum insured for a maximum of twelve months if your home becomes unliveable due to an insured event.
+It also covers the cost of temporary accommodation - depending on your policy this can be up to 10% of your sum insured for a maximum of twelve months if your home becomes unliveable due to an insured event.

 Contents insurance covers costs associated with repairing or replacing your household contents and personal effects damaged during an insured event.
 This could include furniture, appliances, computers, clothing, food, and collectibles.